-When I enrolled in high school, my advisor suggested that I pursue foreign language credits because college acceptance committees preferred them.
-To this day, I don’t know if she fed me a bogus reason, but on a personal level it was the worst reason to learn a language—and the quality of my learning experience reflected it.
+When I enrolled in high school my advisor suggested that I pursue foreign language credits because college acceptance boards preferred them.
+To this day, I don’t know if she fed me a bogus reason but on a personal level it was the worst reason to learn a language—and the quality of my learning experience reflected it.

-My college classes weren’t any better.
-The difference in college was that I only had to attend 80% of the classes, and somehow I averaged an “A” grade as a Spanish student.
+College courses weren’t any better.
+The difference in college was the requirement to attend 80% of the classes and somehow I received all As.

 I’d fallen into the rut plenty language learners have come across in the American school system.
-The classes valued passing grades instead of the learning experience.
+Attaining a high GPA was more important than the education.

-During my senior year of college, I studied abroad in Chile and Argentina, and that’s when learning became fun.
-I could readily use new vocabulary to purchase beer and empanadas in Buenos Aires.
-I learned more from being in a Spanish speaking country for 6 weeks than in 3 years of traditional schooling.
+During my senior year of college, I studied abroad in South America and that’s when learning became fun.
+I rapidly learned new vocabulary to purchase a round of beer and empanadas.

-In 2018, I was in a position where I could begin slow traveling around the world, and the first region on my list was Central and South America.
-I knew that communicating in Spanish would open up an entire continent for me, so I planned to learn to speak Spanish within 6 weeks.
+In 2018, I was finally in a position to slow travel around the world, and the first region on my list was Central and South America.
+I knew that communicating in Spanish would open up an entire continent for me so I planned to learn to speak Spanish within 6 weeks.

-My Spanish speaking journey began in the beautiful country of Guatemala, a place that has become a premier destination for Spanish learners.
-Travelers take advantage of the affordable immersion-style courses, and many people I met already spoke 2 or 3 different languages before arriving.
+My Spanish speaking journey began in the beautiful country of Guatemala, a place that attracts learners from around the world.
+Travelers take advantage of the affordable immersion-style courses, and many people I met already spoke 2 or 3 different languages fluently before arriving.

 The typical class format for immersion courses is a 1 on 1 session with an assigned tutor.
 The best value learning packages are offered for one week as semi-intensive (2 hours per day) or intensive (4 hours per day).